Academic Services & Procedures

 Help – If you need help using any of these resources, please visit a staffed computer center for help or visit the Student Technology Training Center for more individualized assistance.

-Western is 100 percent wireless, including residence halls and wireless printing.
+Western is Wireless Western is 100 percent wireless, including residence halls and wireless printing.
 To use the wireless network, your laptop or other mobile device must be equipped with a wireless network adapter.
-Western’s Wireless Network uses an SSID of “WestConn” for easy connection.
-You will be prompted to log in (required) using your Western Windows Account credentials.
 To use the Western wireless network and wireless printing, you must have a Western Windows Account.

-To learn more about the wireless network and wireless printing, please visit www.wcsu.edu/technology and click on “Wireless” under Western IT Essentials.
+To learn more about the wireless network and wireless printing, please visit https://support.wcsu.edu and select “Internet and WiFI.”

-We are proud to say that all Western classrooms are equipped with technology, offering ideal hands-on learning environment for both students and instructors.
-All classrooms feature basic standardized technology, including a projector, instructor workstation, VCR/DVD and laptop connection.
-Some also are multi-station classrooms offering student workstations and a printer.
+We are proud to say that all Western classrooms are equipped with technology, offering an ideal, hands-on learning environment for both students and instructors.

-Learn about Western’s information technology policies at www.wcsu.edu/technology/students:
+Information Technology Policies –Learn about Western’s information technology policies at http://www.wcsu.edu/technology/students/:

 - Policies & Guidelines for Computer Use